-The five recently-declassified US documents pertaining to this massacre allow a window into US policy towards El Salvador at a critical time of intensifying conflict.
+The six recently-declassified US documents pertaining to this massacre allow a window into US policy towards El Salvador at a critical time of intensifying conflict.
 When the accounts of the killings at the river broke in the news, Reagan’s team was yet to be in place at the Embassy in San Salvador, a fact which may explain the relative dearth of Embassy commentary on the massacre.
 Yet the issues at stake were high on the administration’s agenda: after the guerrillas’ campaign, President Carter reinitiated military assistance to El Salvador despite its prior suspension over human rights concerns, and in the early days of the Reagan administration multiple efforts were afoot to increase its volume and scope.
 After announcing an additional $20 million of emergency military assistance to El Salvador, Reagan insisted at a news conference that such aid was “helping the forces that are supporting human rights.”
 And the same day as relief workers gathered bodies from the river banks after the massacre, Secretary of State Alexander Haig requested further funds for El Salvador, testifying before Congress that the Salvadoran regime was committed to human rights.

 In this context, the documents suggest a number of observations.
 First, the documents show that diplomatic officials in San Salvador and in Tegucigalpa acknowledged that killings of civilians had occurred along the river.
 Survivors’ accounts are in fact corroborated in the documents – with the notable exception of violence by Honduran forces, which is repeatedly denied by the US Embassy in Tegucigalpa.
 For example, C05655047 a March cable entitled “New Refugee Massacre Alleged,” included confirmation by the local UNHCR director that Salvadoran gunships fired on the refugees, as reported in the LA Times.
 A later background paper summarized the events as follows: